BrendanBirdfield/OSMH-Mental-Health-in-Tech-Survey/README.md

 If there was a missing value in the productivity question and they answered 'no' to having a mental health condition then the missing value was replaced with 'not applicable to me' if they answered 'yes' to having a mental health condition then "no" was used as the answer to the productivity question.

 Data was then loaded into power BI to answer questions from the data including: Has employer's handling of mental health improved over time as rated by employees?
 How many working hours were lost due to poor mental health?
-Also showing demographic differences in mental health between facotrs such as gender, age and location.
+Demographic differences in mental health between factors such as gender, age and location were also assessed.

+**1.Demographic Differences**
 The first page of the report looks at general demographic patterns with mental health.
 Including: comparison of average age of having a self identified mental health disorder and proportion of people with a mental health disorder for different genders and work locations.
 Stand out findings included a higher proportion of people identified as trans-male and trans female having a mental health disorder compared to those identified as men and women.
 There was also a high proportion of people with mental health disorders among developing countries such as Cameroon, Ecuador and Guatemala among others.
 However this finding could be skewed by a small sample size for individual countries.
 This is looked at further in the 4th page comparing mental health between MEDC and LEDC countries.